pycaret/pycaret-streamlit-aws/README.md

 # Deploy PyCaret and Streamlit app using serverless infrastructure on AWS Fargate
 #### A step-by-step tutorial to containerize machine learning app and deploy it using serverless infrastructure

-Read the complete post: XXXX
+Read the complete post: https://medium.com/@moez_62905/deploy-pycaret-and-streamlit-app-using-aws-fargate-serverless-infrastructure-8b7d7c0584c2

 - Official Website : https://www.pycaret.org